muldjord/lithomaker/README.md

 * Run the LithoMaker.exe program.

 ## Using LithoMaker
 Most of the options in LithoMaker should be pretty self-explanatory.
-But here's some pointers to get you started:
+But here are some pointers to get you started:
 * Options relating to the physical dimensions of the lithophane are directly visible in the main UI when starting LithoMaker.
 * Options that require change less often, are placed in the Preferences menu.